• Skip to primary navigation

 Notes

-If you want the heart to pop more when sliced into, try and get the red and lighter colors of the rainbow on the outer sides of the heart with purple stripped down the middle.
-This will help it to look less hidden once sliced.
+To make the heart design more visible when sliced, arrange the red and lighter colors on the outer sides of the heart shape, with purple in the middle.
+This will create a contrasting effect.

 Nutritional Information